.35 Whelen Load Data

 Alternative names: .35 Whelen does not have any widely recognized alternative names; it is most commonly referred to as .35 Whelen.
 No alternative names are in common use.

-.35 Whelen load data available is with the following bullets:
+.35 Whelen load data is available with the following bullets:

 (most popular first)